Blog post copyrighted © 2018. Plagiarism will be criminally prosecuted.

 Concretely, on breaking away from the EU, British nationals may no longer stay in Spanish territory indefinitely unlike until now.
 They will be treated much like other nationals outwith the EU.
-Meaning British may only stay in Spain for a period not exceeding 90 days.
-If you are caught residing in Spain without permission, you will be detained and deported back to your country of origin.
+Meaning British may only stay in Spain for a period not exceeding 90 days within every rolling six-month period.
+In plain English, if you spend more than 3 consecutive months in Spanish territorry, Spanish law demands you attain Spanish residency.
+If you are caught residing in Spain without permission post-Brexit, you will be regarded as an illegal alien, detained and deported back to your country of origin.

 In order to avoid you and your family unpleasant scenarios, I strongly advise the British community residing in Spain to pre-empt this by applying for Spanish residency now.
 Currently, Spanish are welcoming with open arms all British applications to reside within their territory.
 The requirements after the 29th of March may change, so it is advised you act now.

 I write this because I know for a fact, after 16 years of practice serving the expat community, that very few British actually bother to register in Spain for a myriad of reasons (chiefly taxation issues).
 I had already written an article early on this year trying to dispel the false notion that becoming (tax) resident in Spain was all bad news from a fiscal point of view: Tax advantages on becoming resident in Spain.
 On the contrary, becoming tax resident in Spain offers multiple tax breaks and incentives as highlighted in my tax article.
 Seek tax advice from us on your own personal situation.